Chat to us online now

 In cases like these, it can be an uphill battle trying to gain access to your children.
 A difficult relationship with their mother will only make matters worse.

 For the sake of your children, you should endeavour to have a positive relationship with your ex-partner.
 It will be less stressful for everyone involved, plus it will make it easier to organise and agree on contact arrangements.
 You might find it hard to act amicably around your child’s mother, and that's understandable, particularly if the relationship didn’t end well.
 In this situation, it’s a good idea to talk to someone outside the situation.
-You can talk to one of our Family Support Workers through Live Chat, or email us or call our confidential helpline on 0808 800 2222.
+You can talk to one of our Family Support Workers through our confidential helpline on 0808 800 2222.

 You could also try mediation as a way of improving communication between you and your ex.
 National Mediation offer free support and resources to families affected by divorce and separation.